The 'Hill of the Muses' is located at the south-west of Acropolis. Take a stroll to the top and you will be rewarded with a great view of…

 The largest and most important Orthodox church in Athens was completed in 1862 and now serves as the seat of the Bishop of Athens.

-Monastiraki is a flea market neighborhood in the old town of Athens, Greece, and is one of the principal shopping districts in Athens.
+Monastiraki is a flea market neighborhood in the old town of Athens, Greece, and is one of the main shopping districts in Athens.

 Enshrined to Hephaestus, god of craftsmanship and metalwork, this is one of the best preserved ancient Greek temples.